Pipeline

 Chimeric Antigen Receptor T cells for Autoimmunity: CABA-201

 We are developing CABA-201, a fully human CD19 chimeric antigen receptor (CAR) T cell therapy containing a 4-1BB co-stimulatory domain, for autoimmune diseases with high unmet need.
 The fully human CD19 binder has been clinically evaluated in a dual-CD19xCD22 CAR T in cancer through an investigator-initiated trial, where it has shown promising tolerability in ~20 patients.
 CABA-201 is designed to be given as a one-time infusion, with the potential to transiently, but fully, eliminate B cells, thus enabling a potential “immune system reset” and durable responses for patients with autoimmune disease.
-We are advancing CABA-201 in Phase 1/2 clinical trials in systemic lupus erythematosus, myositis, systemic sclerosis and generalized myasthenia gravis.
+We are advancing CABA-201 in the RESETTM Phase 1/2 clinical trials in systemic lupus erythematosus, myositis, systemic sclerosis and generalized myasthenia gravis.

 Learn about CABA-201